-Formal logic is a bit of a beast (X is true if and only if Y is false and Y is true if and only if…), but unfortunately it’s something you need to get to grips with because it makes it a whole lot easier to define your ideas about mechanics design (you know, all that stuff you learnt in your game design course).
+Formal logic is a bit of a beast (X is true if and only if Y is false and Y is true if and only if…), but unfortunately it’s something you need to get to grips with because it makes it a whole lot easier to define your ideas about mechanics design (you know, all that stuff you learned in your game design course).

-Mathematics is similar; being able to calculate a route between two points might seem meaningless, until you look at in the context of programming enemy AI to find the player.
+Mathematics is similar; being able to calculate a route between two points might seem meaningless until you look at in the context of programming enemy AI to find the player.

 Other things to do at college

 College should, above all, be a fun experience – but that doesn’t mean you shouldn’t combine fun with enriching experiences which might help further your career.